Install git on a shared webhost

 git: 'index-pack' is not a git-command.

-The reason for this problem was that $HOME/usr/libexec/git-core
+The reason for this problem was that $HOME/usr/libexec/git-core was

-not added to the $PATH
+not added to the $PATH variable.

 Further reading

-up and running on your server and you can use it
+So now you have git up and running on your server and you can use it

 to upload your site.
 Read about it: